New York State Council on the Arts: Values

-The Budget System
+Budget system

 The New York State's annual budget accounts for NYSCA's funding, and operates on a fiscal year of April - March.
-In the fiscal year of 2023 (FY2023) was a total of $222.50 million dollars in funding, with $90 million grants towards organizations and artists.
+In the fiscal year of 2023 (FY2023) was a total of $222.50 million in funding, with $90 million grants towards organizations and artists.
 These grants cover general operating costs for creative projects, performances, activities, programs, and artist's individual work.
 The remaining amount, $132.5 million, is funded towards capital projects for long-term assets such as physical infrastructures that involve supporting and sustaining related organizations and programs.
-In FY2025, a total of $162 million dollars in grants were awarded, with $82 million towards organizations and artists, and $80 million towards capital project funds.
+In FY2025, a total of $162 million in grants were awarded, with $82 million towards organizations and artists, and $80 million towards capital project funds.